 The labs to be performed are outlined with expected completion dates.
 There will be 2 quizzes on all material covered in the lab worth 32.5 points each.

-Laboratory experiment worksheets/reports are worth 20 points, prelab notes /participation 5 points for a total of 290 points.
+Laboratory experiment worksheets/reports and prelab notes are worth 20 points; post lab questions /participation 5 points for a lab total of 290 points.